robzilla10001/SNSP/README.md

 ## Known Issues
 - DBI indicates USB 2.0 speeds regardless of whether or not 3.0 is enabled;
-  however, it appears that it is utilizing 3.0 speeds (I observed 30-50mbps transfers, whereas during 2.0 transfers I was getting low 20's).
+  it appears that it is utilizing 3.0 speeds (I observed 30-50mbps transfers, whereas during 2.0 transfers I was getting low 20's).
+However, this is below the max I've seen on previous versions (~70mbps).
+Will investigate.

 ## Requirements
 - Python 3.8+ (uses only the standard library for `.zip` and `.tar*`)